victorian-socialists/civicrm-stripe/docs/recur.md

 When you create a recurring contribution in CiviCRM using the Stripe payment processor it is linked via the trxn_id to a Stripe subscription.

-!!! tip If you are using recurring contributions make sure you have webhooks configured correctly
+!!! tip "If you are using recurring contributions make sure you have webhooks configured correctly"
     See [Webhooks](/webhook)

 ## Cancelling Recurring Contributions